 1776-1777 – The War’s Early Stages

 Meanwhile, the Congress at Philadelphia approved the Declaration of Independence, which was read publicly to Washington’s troops in New York.
-After a costly defeat at Brooklyn Heights on Long Island, Washington managed to cross the East River back to Manhattan.
-He retreated first north, suffering defeats at Harlem Heights and White Plains, then down into New Jersey as the British captured Forts Washington and Lee on opposite sides of the Hudson River and took control of Manhattan Island.
-Washington finally crossed the Delaware River into Pennsylvania; then, after even he feared the cause was almost lost, scored critical victories at Trenton, New Jersey, in late December and Princeton, New Jersey, in January, stopping the downward spiral.
+After a costly defeat at Brooklyn Heights on Long Island, Washington crossed the East River back to Manhattan.
+He first retreated north, suffering defeats at Harlem Heights and White Plains, then down into New Jersey as the British captured Forts Washington and Lee on opposite sides of the Hudson River and took Manhattan Island.
+Washington finally crossed the Delaware River into Pennsylvania; after even he feared the cause was almost lost, he scored critical victories at Trenton, New Jersey, in late December and Princeton, New Jersey, in January, stopping the downward spiral.
 Soon Washington’s army went into winter quarters at Morristown, New Jersey.